antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 With the .NET Framework 4.6, you'll enjoy better performance with the new 64-bit "RyuJIT" JIT and high DPI support for WPF and Windows Forms.
 ASP.NET provides HTTP/2 support when running on Windows 10 and has more async task-returning APIs.
 There are also major updates in Visual Studio 2015 for .NET developers, many of which are built on top of the new Roslyn compiler framework.
 The .NET languages -- C# 6, F# 4, VB 15 -- have been updated, too.

 We're also announcing updates to .NET Core and ASP.NET 5, both recently released as beta 5 and included in Visual Studio 2015.
-The .NET tools for Windows 10 UWP app development, including .NET Native, will be shipping shortly.
+The .NET tools for Windows 10 UWP app development, including .NET Native, will be shipping shortly, on 7/29.
 We will have a lot to share about .NET UWP apps and the .NET Native technology at that time.

 You can download and try out the releases now: